ddev/ddev/docs/content/users/quickstart.md

     This is very handy if you have a local database installed and you want to switch between the connections faster by changing only one variable in `.env`

     ### Using Vite
     The default Laravel Vite template will not work with DDEV.
-To make DDEV and Vite play nicely a few additionaly steps are required.
+To make DDEV and Vite play nicely a few additional steps are required.

     #### Setup a Vite server
     Install the ddev-viteserve addon.